RouHim/this-week-in-past/README.md

 * Due to [this issue](https://github.com/image-rs/image/issues/1375) of the image crate, there is currently no **HEIC** image support.

+## Visual Interaction

+The slideshow can be controlled by clicking on invisible zones on the screen.
+These zones are divided into three areas:

+* **Previous Image**: Clicking on the left side of the screen will show the previous image.
+* **Pause/Resume**: Clicking in the middle of the screen will pause or resume the slideshow.
+* **Next Image**: Clicking on the right side of the screen will show the next image.

 ## Performance

 ### Example 1